Puerto Rico rejects key deal with creditors to reduce debt

 Officials are now restructuring a portion of that debt amid a nearly 15-year economic crisis that deepened after Hurricane Maria, a string of strong earthquakes that hit a year ago and the ongoing pandemic.

-The creditor groups involved in the deal say they hold about $8.2 billion worth of bonds and said they have engaged in good faith with the board to provide Puerto Rico with the financial flexibility it needs to recover from the pandemic.
+The creditor groups involved in the deal hold more than $11 billion worth of bonds.
+Those who hold more than $8 billion of those bonds said they have engaged in good faith with the board to provide Puerto Rico with the financial flexibility it needs to recover from the pandemic.

 “This widely-supported compromise will help Puerto Rico avert years of costly, distracting litigation and finally expedite the island’s long-awaited exit from bankruptcy in 2021,” they said in a statement.